-An industry that is in its early stage of development will not consist of many businesses.
+An industry that is in its early stage of development may only consist of a few businesses.
 As a result, competition among the businesses is minimal.

 2. Lots of growth potential

-New industries will expand the job market by offering many jobs for individuals.
-If the industry becomes profitable, it can generate profit in the long run as well.
+New industries can expand the job market by creating jobs for individuals.
+If the industry becomes profitable, it can continue to grow and expand.
 For example, 3D printers and autonomous vehicles are newly-created technologies and are considered one of the latest trends in the technological world that continue to demonstrate growth potential.

 3. High risk and high volatility